railsadminteam/rails_admin/Css-customization.md

 Note that if you choose to use SCSS, you can:

-* modify all the mixins provided by rails_admin and bootstrap in `mixins.css.scss` and add others for you to use.
+* modify all the mixins provided by rails_admin and bootstrap and add others for you to use in `mixins.css.scss`.
-* modify all the variables provided by rails_admin and bootstrap in `variables.css.scss` and add others for you to use.
+* modify all the variables provided by rails_admin and bootstrap and add others for you to use in `variables.css.scss`.

-In `theming.css.scss`:
+* In `theming.css.scss`:
   * use all defined mixins and variables.
-* include any other .scss file with `@import rails_admin/themes/__THEME_NAME__/my_scss_file` and organize your files the way you want.
+  * include any other .scss file with `@import rails_admin/themes/__THEME_NAME__/my_scss_file` and organize your the rest of your theme the way you want.

 ### JS